 It is expected they will be able to find a job while getting to know their rights as migrants, how to access services for them and their children and in turn, helping others in their same situation.

 Start date: July 2019

 End date: July 2020

-Complying with the agreement brokered by Bastion between the donor and SJMR, the organization will deliver a report every 3 months.
+Complying with the agreement brokered by Bastion between the donor and SJMR, you can find the reports here.